WGLab/dragonstar2019/day2_alignment/README.md

 #### 1.5 Evaluation of variants calling

 We next generate statistics of the called variants.
 Note that we used default parameters in bcftools for variant calling, so the variant calls are not optimal.
-More specialized variant calling tools (such as GATK) that use population information or allow haplotype-based calling are available and can be used to improve accuracy.
+More specialized variant calling tools (such as GATK and Strelka2) that use population information or allow haplotype-based calling are available and can be used to improve accuracy.

 ##### 1.5.1.
 On bam file aligned with `minimap2`.
 ```